open-contracting/standard/docs/schema/reference.md

 ### Contract

 The `contracts` array is used to provide details of contracts that have been entered into.
 Every contract must have a related award, linked via the `awardID` field.
 This is because supplier information is contained within the 'award'.
-Each contract is detailed using the `Contract` subschema.

 ````{admonition} Example
 :class: hint